-Amtrak’s Northeast Corridor is the most heavily used passenger rail corridor in the United States extending from Washington, DC, to Boston, MA and serves more than 100 million passengers per year operating at speeds up to 150 MPH.
-Today, Amtrak’s centralized monitoring and control is conducted from facilities located in Philadelphia, New York, and Boston, respectively controlling the southern, central, and northern territories of the corridor.
+Amtrak’s Northeast Corridor is the most heavily used passenger rail corridor in the United States, extending from Washington, DC, to Boston, MA, serving more than 100 million passengers per year operating at speeds up to 150 MPH.
+Today, Amtrak’s centralized monitoring and control is conducted from facilities located in Philadelphia, New York, and Boston, respectively, controlling the southern, central, and northern territories of the corridor.
 Amtrak engaged Ross & Baruzzini to conduct a comprehensive study of both the traffic control systems and their larger control center facilities in use today and uncovered ways to improve operations, enhance security, and reduce maintenance costs.